'Thanks for the worst press conference I've had'

 "Thanks for the worst press conference I've ever had in world rugby.
 Well done - the worst I've ever seen."

-Speaking at Sydney Airport, he said: "I can't believe the level of negativity here.
+Speaking at Sydney Airport, the former England boss added: "I can't believe the level of negativity here.
 You're so negative about everything.

 "We're going off to a World Cup you think we can't win.
 Tell us we're terrible and we will prove you wrong.